-- Heads of Department are responsible for ensuring that the City University assessment policy and procedures are observed and implemented. - Heads of Department must appoint a programme leader for each programme of study within the Department. - 3.
-Heads of Department must appoint a course leader for each course. - 4.
-Heads of Department must establish an Assessment Panel for courses offered by the Department.
+- Heads or Deans of academic units are responsible for ensuring that the University assessment policy and procedures are observed and implemented. - 2.
+Heads or Deans of academic units must appoint a Programme Leader for each programme within the academic unit. - 3.
+Heads or Deans of academic units must appoint a Course Leader for each course. - 4.
+Heads or Deans of academic units must establish an Assessment Panel for courses offered by the academic unit.
 The composition and duties and responsibilities of Assessment Panels are as set out in Appendix C to this Policy. - 5.
 No course may be considered by more than one Assessment Panel. - Deans must establish an Examination Board to consider award classifications.
-The composition and duties and responsibilities of Examination Boards are as set out in Appendix D to this Policy.

-- 7. All academic staff have a professional responsibility to ensure that assessment tasks and assessment procedures: - enhance the quality of learning; - accurately measure the extent to which students have achieved the intended learning outcomes for the course and the programme; and - provide a reliable basis for converting results into a final grade for the course. - 8.
+The composition and duties and responsibilities of Examination Boards are as set out in Appendix D to this Policy. - 7.
+All academic staff have a professional responsibility to ensure that assessment tasks and assessment procedures: - enhance the quality of learning; - accurately measure the extent to which students have achieved the intended learning outcomes for the course and the programme; and - provide a reliable basis for converting results into a final grade for the course. - 8.
 All academic staff are collectively responsible for ensuring that assessment tasks are constructively aligned with intended learning and teaching outcomes.

-3.1 Heads of Department, Chairs of Assessment Panels and Chairs of Examination Boards are primarily responsible for ensuring the integrity and security of assessment practices and procedures and for maintaining standards on courses and on programmes of study.
+3.1 Heads or Deans of academic units, Chairs of Assessment Panels and Chairs of Examination Boards are primarily responsible for ensuring the integrity and security of assessment practices and procedures and for maintaining standards on courses and on programmes.